Vietnam

 Australia has a longstanding relationship with Vietnam on immigration, border security and law enforcement cooperation.
 Australia and Vietnam have enhanced coordination on operations across all transnational crime types, including child exploitation, money laundering and narcotics.
 We also cooperate to prevent and deter people smuggling and address the challenges of irregular migration and civil maritime security.

-Australia, in partnership with the MPS and RMIT University, delivers the Asia Region Law Enforcement Management Program (Australian Federal Police) and the Border Control and Management Program (Australian Department of Home Affairs).
+Australia, in partnership with the MPS and RMIT University, delivers the Asia Region Law Enforcement Management Program (Australian Federal Police) and the Border Control Agency Management Program (Australian Department of Home Affairs).
 These programs strengthen regional cooperation among relevant agencies.

 Education, knowledge and innovation